ChengHan111/E2VPT/README.md

 # E2VPT: An Effective and Efficient Approach for Visual Prompt Tuning
 ------

-(Under construction!
+(👉Under construction!
 There are several redundancies in the current version, and the commands/instructions are not perfectly ready for formal release.
 I will gradually update it!
 Please stay tuned.)

 This repository contains the official PyTorch implementation for E2VPT: An Effective and Efficient Approach for Visual Prompt Tuning.
 Our work is based on Visual Prompt Tuning [VPT](https://github.com/KMnP/vpt), and we thank the great work of them.